alberto-morales/microservices-java-training-course/docs/Communication_between_microservices(1).md

-# Communication Between Microservices
+# Communication between microservices

 ## Introduction

-The goal of this session is to have every attendee create bunch of small services, talking to each other, as well as learn the basic patterns about inter-service communication for microservices, and getting familiar with supporting technologies.
+The goal of this session is to have every attendee create a bunch of small services, talking to each other, as well as learn the basic patterns about inter-service communication for microservices, and getting familiar with supporting technologies.

-## Communication Between Microservices

 The overall idea of this architectural style is to implement an application as a system of services.
 In an ideal world, applications that require the implementation of several independent tasks which didn't interact with each other, should be the case.